jppca/jppca.github.io/src/content/posts/p2-how-to-create-ssl-certificates-with-mkcert-on-macos-for-local-development-environments-with-nginx-web-server.md

 #### Generate the certificates.

 To generate the local SSL certificate we must place the mkcert command and the local domain defined for your environment.
-In this case we will use the example of `local.test` as the domain.
+In this case we will use the example of `local.test` as the domain.<br>
 **command:**

 ```bash